 Climate Jersey twitter

-You don't need any special equipment to clean a beach, other than something to put the rubbish in.
-Most people use gloves eg gardening gloves.
+You do not need any special equipment to clean a beach.
+You only need something to put the litter in but most people use gloves.

 You'll need a first aid kit and access to some fresh drinking water.

-It is unlikely that you would find any sharp objects eg needles when you are cleaning a beach.
+It's unlikely that you would find any sharp objects when you're cleaning a beach.
 But it's a good idea to get a sharps box for the event just in case.
 You can get a sharps box from a pharmacy.

 Getting rid of the litter you collect

-Email the cleaning team in Infrastructure, Housing and Environment before your clean, so that they know if there will be extra waste to collect.
-They will want to know your start and end point and where you'd like the litter collected from.
+Before you clean the beach you can email email@example.com so they know there may be extra litter to collect.
+They'll need to know your start and end point and where you'd like the litter collected from.

-If you are separating recyclable waste you will need to take that away for recycling.
+If you're separating recyclable litter you'll need to take that away for recycling.